 HISTORY Rocks! class emphasize collaboration through Socratic discussion and hands-on, creative activities designed to foster critical thinking and problem solving.

 Students study the ideas, issues, and events from the framing of the Constitution (beginning with colonization) up to reconstruction following the Civil War.
 After reviewing the development of America's democratic institutions, particularly the shaping of the Constitution, students trace the development of American politics, society, culture, and economy and relate them to the emergence of major regional differences.
 They learn about the challenges facing the new nation, with an emphasis on the causes, course, and consequences of the Civil War.
 They make connections between the rise of industrialization and contemporary social and economic conditions.

-World History in the Modern Era
+History: World History in the Modern Era

 It's been said, that now more than ever, other countries and customs affect our everyday lives―and our children need to learn about the people who live all around the world.
 Students will study the major historical events in the years A.D.1850-2000; from the Middle East and China to Africa and the Americas, discovering what happened all around the world in the last century and a half.

-America the Beautiful: People, Places, and Ideas that make America Unique
+K-3 History: People, Places, and Ideas that make America Unique

 Through hands-on project based learning, games, and songs, students explore the meaning of good citizenship, national symbols, influential leaders, geography, time and chronology, and life in the past.
 This is a standards based class that is intended to spark a love for HISTORY in K-3 graders!